wnameless/json-base/README.md

   JsonArrayCore<?> ary = obj.get("def").asArray();
   System.out.println(ary.get(0).asDouble());
   // 4.56

   System.out.println(ary.get(0).asNumber() instanceof Double);
   // true

-  System.out.println(ary.toList());
+  // Any JsonArrayBase can be converted into a List System.out.println(ary.toList());
   // [4.56, true]
 }

-System.out.println(obj.toMap());
+// Any JsonObjectBase can be converted into a Map System.out.println(obj.toMap());
 // {abc=123, def=[4.56, true]}

-System.out.println(obj.toJson());
+// All JSON data wrapper can be converted into a JSON string System.out.println(obj.toJson());
 // {"abc":123,"def":[4.56,true]}

-System.out.println(JsonPrinter.prettyPrint(obj.toJson()));
+// JsonPrinter can either minimal or pretty print any JSON string System.out.println(JsonPrinter.prettyPrint(obj.toJson()));
 // {
 //   "abc" : 123,